-Free summer concert series continues to deliver high caliber musical talent, beginning June 1
+Free summer concert series continues to deliver high-caliber musical talent, from May 31 through August 30

-Friday Night Live at the Plaza, Cloverdale’s free summer concert series, announces the lineup of bands scheduled to appear Friday nights from June 1 through August 31, 2018.
+Friday Night Live at the Plaza, Cloverdale’s free summer concert series, has announced the lineup of bands scheduled to appear Friday nights from May 31 through August 30, 2019.
 Friday Night Live & Street Fair, produced by the Cloverdale Arts Alliance, offers a variety of family-friendly activities every Friday evening throughout the summer.

-Downtown Cloverdale (Cloverdale Blvd between 1st and 2nd St) comes alive with Friday Night Live at the Plaza & Street Fair.
-In addition to high-caliber, smokin’ hot music delivered by a variety of bands hailing from across the United States, FNL visitors will find many other attractions.
-Dinner is available from a variety of food vendors and nearby restaurants; premium Sonoma County wines and craft beers can be purchased by the glass.
-Hand-crafted arts, crafts and other unique, locally made items are available at the Street Fair, along with a variety of kids’ activities, such as jumpy castles and rock climbing walls, to ensure there is something for everyone at Friday Night Live in Cloverdale.
+Downtown Cloverdale comes alive with Friday Night Live at the Plaza.
+In addition to high-caliber, party and dance music delivered by a variety of bands hailing from across the United States, FNL visitors will find many other attractions.
+Dinner is available from a number of food vendors and nearby restaurants; and premium Sonoma County wines and craft beers can be purchased by the glass.
+Hand-crafted arts, crafts and other unique, locally made items are available, along with a variety of kids’ activities, such as jumpy castles and rock-climbing walls, to ensure there is something for everyone at Friday Night Live in Cloverdale.
 The Street Fair opens at 6:00 PM and music begins at 6:30 PM.

-Audiences are sure to experience the best of small town America and free family-friendly, dance and party concerts at Friday Night Live & Street Fair in downtown Cloverdale all summer long.
+Audiences are sure to experience the best of small-town America and free family-friendly, dance and party concerts at Friday Night Live at the Plaza in downtown Cloverdale all summer long.

 For Prospective Bands